ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/SourceControl.md

 - Save Changes: Save these changes locally and test them within our chat panel.
 Press the 'Checkout' button.

-- Checkout: You are not pleased with your changes, so you checkout and start from your branch's HEAD.
+- Checkout: If you are not pleased with your changes you can reverty your changes by using the  checkout feature.

 ## Configuration
-To connect your github repository, only two pieces of information are necessary, viz. the path to your yaml configuration on github and an access token which enables GitHub to trust our development lab.
+To connect your github repository, only two pieces of information are necessary: the path to your yaml configuration on github and an access token which enables GitHub to trust our development lab.

 The path to your configuration file is really simple to obtain.
 Simply traverse to the yaml file in GitHub, copy the url, and paste it into 'YAML configuration file' within our lab.
 As a reference, here is the path to our Walmart sample: https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/blob/master/samples/walmart.yaml.